radiantearth/stac-api-spec/README.md

 A STAC API is the dynamic version of a SpatioTemporal Asset Catalog.
 It returns a STAC [Catalog](stac-spec/catalog-spec/catalog-spec.md), [Collection](stac-spec/collection-spec/collection-spec.md), [Item](stac-spec/item-spec/item-spec.md), or a STAC API [ItemCollection](fragments/itemcollection/README.md), depending on the endpoint.
-Catalogs and Collections are JSON, while Items and ItemCollections are GeoJSON-compliant entities with foreign members.
+Catalog and Collection objects are JSON, while Item and ItemCollection objects are GeoJSON-compliant entities with foreign members.
-Typically, a Feature is used when returning a single Item, and FeatureCollection when multiple Items (rather than a JSON array of Item entities).
+Typically, a Feature is used when returning a single Item object, and FeatureCollection when multiple Item objects (rather than a JSON array of Item entities).

 The API can be implemented in compliance with the *[OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)* standard
 (we'll use OAFeat for shorthand).
-In this case STAC API can be thought of as a specialized Features API to search STAC Catalogs, where the features returned are STAC [Items](stac-spec/item-spec/item-spec.md), that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.
+In this case STAC API can be thought of as a specialized Features API to search STAC catalogs, where the features returned are STAC [Item](stac-spec/item-spec/item-spec.md) objects, that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.

 The specification for STAC API is provided as files that follow the [OpenAPI](http://openapis.org/) 3.0 specification,